 - Brush the milk mixture over the top of one of the squares.
 Place a chocolate piece on the end of that piece.
 Place one fresh raspberry on top of the chocolate and roll the pastry dough up tightly over the chocolate.
 Place that seam side down on your prepared baking sheet.
 Repeat with remaining pastry squares.

 - Brush the top of each unbaked pastry with the plant-based milk mixture.
 This will help ensure a golden topped crust.
-Bake for 15 – 20 minutes, until golden on top.
+Bake for 15 to 20 minutes, until golden on top.

 - Allow to cool a few minutes before serving because the chocolate in the middle remains hot.